Hacksore/opx/README.md

 # onepassword-secret-util

+This tool allows you to use the `opx` binary to start an application with all `.env` files passed to `op run ...`.

 ### Install
 `cargo install onepassword-secret-util`

-Sourcing all `.env` files from your working directory.

 ```
 # start your app with secrets injected